AeroAtlas/ReadMe-Generator/README.md

 ## Contributing

-This is my own personal README generator
+This is a personal utility project, but feel free to form or submit pull requests

 ## Tests